 This type of assault also includes wounding.
 Wounding occurs when the skin of the victim is broken.
 Note that bruising does not count as wounding.

-Must Read: Depth of Knowledge(DoK) Questions
+Must Read: How to Use Depth of Knowledge(DoK) Questions in Classroom?

 What is a Battery?